 For most people, community service is a pastime.
 For Dan Corley, school reform advocate and founder of Community Preparatory School, it is his life's work.

 In 1984, at the age of 30, Dan founded Community Preparatory School in the heart of South Providence.
-For more than thirty years, he has implemented and refined innovative teaching techniques that have enabled Community Prep to grow from a small, neighborhood school to a model of rigorous, inclusive urban education.
+For almost 40 years, he has implemented and refined innovative teaching techniques that have enabled Community Prep to grow from a small, neighborhood school to a model of rigorous, inclusive urban education.

-Today, Community Prep serves 123 students and has been acclaimed by The New York Times, The Christian Science Monitor, and The Wall Street Journal.
-Ninety-seven percent of the school's graduates have been accepted into college preparatory high school programs, and 83% -- more than twice the urban public-school average -- are attending or have graduated from college.
+Today, Community Prep serves 134 students and has been acclaimed by The New York Times, The Christian Science Monitor, and The Wall Street Journal.
+Ninety-seven percent of the school's graduates have been accepted into college preparatory high school programs, and 83%—more than twice the urban public-school average—re attending or have graduated from college.

 Under his leadership, Community Prep has grown into a model of inclusive urban education.
 Yet Dan can still be found in the classroom, teaching eighth-grade math, overseeing our famous Calculator Club, and making sure our students learn how to learn.